-- a.
+a.
 Identify the family members or other persons, parties, categories of litigation, and financial arrangements that are likely to present potential conflicts-of-interest when you first assume the position to which you have been nominated.
-Explain how you would address any such conflict if it were to arise. - No family members or other persons, parties, categories of litigation or financial arrangements are likely to present potential conflicts of interest for me. - b.
+Explain how you would address any such conflict if it were to arise.
+No family members or other persons, parties, categories of litigation or financial arrangements are likely to present potential conflicts of interest for me. b.
 Explain how you will resolve any potential conflict of interest, including the procedure you will follow in determining these areas of concern.
-I do not anticipate any conflicts of interest.
-If confirmed, I would handle any matters involving actual or potential conflicts of interest by applying the Code of Conduct for United States Judges and any other relevant ethical canons or rules.
-25. Pro Bono Work: An ethical consideration under Canon 2 of the American Bar Association's Code of Professional Responsibility calls for "every lawyer, regardless of professional prominence or professional workload, to find some time to participate in serving the disadvantaged."
+If confirmed, I would resolve any conflict of interest by looking to the Code of Conduct for United States Judges (although it is not formally binding on members of the Supreme Court of the United States); the Ethics Reform Act of 1989, 28 U.S.C. § 455; and any other relevant prescriptions.
+I would seek guidance from judicial ethics officials to structure my limited financial investments to minimize the potential for conflicts.
+And I would recuse myself from matters in which I participated while a judge on the district court and the court of appeals.
+25. Pro Bono Work: An ethical consideration under Canon 2 of the American Bar Association's Code of Professional Responsibility calls for "every lawyer, regardless of professional prominence or professional work load, to find some time to participate in serving the disadvantaged."
 Describe what you have done to fulfill these responsibilities, listing specific instances and the amount of time devoted to each.
 From 2005 to 2007, I served as an Assistant Federal Public Defender, and as such, 100% of my time was devoted to the disadvantaged.
 In addition, approximately 15 to 20% of the time that I spent at each of the general litigation firms that I have been affiliated with involved pro bono litigation work or services.
 As an example, I represented the American Bar Association in the filing of an amicus brief in a state supreme court case involving an indigent parent's right to counsel in child custody proceedings.
 I also successfully assisted in the preparation of an asylum petition for a pregnant juvenile who was a victim of sexual assault and illegal human trafficking, represented a civil rights organization in its evaluation of the effects and implications of high-stakes testing on the educational opportunities of students in low-income communities, and represented an indigent criminal defendant in filing appeal-related motions in the United States Court of Appeals for the Fourth Circuit.
 26. Selection Process: